-Among these actions, the City of Paris encourages more and more residents to use bikes to get around the city.
+As part of these measures, the city of Paris is encouraging more and more residents to cycle around the city.

-You can get around Paris very easily using your own bike.
-Wearing a helmet is not compulsory, but it is advised.
+It is very easy to get around Paris using a bike.
+Wearing a helmet isn’t compulsory, but it is advised!

-(To view a larger version of this map click here )
+To view a larger version of this map of Paris’ bike lanes click here.

 Bikes in Paris: Velib’!

-Since July 15th, 2006, The City of Paris has also run a self-service bike sharing system.
+The city of Paris has been running a self-service bike sharing system since July 2006.

-Note: in some regions of Paris, the self-service bike system is managed by a different organization, and is therefore not under the name of Vélib’.
+Note: in some regions of Paris, the self-service bike system is managed by different organizations and is therefore not called Vélib’.
 You will find “Cristolib” in Créteil, “Velcom” at Plaine-Commune, or even “Velo2” in Cergy-Pontoise.
-The principle is exactly the same.
+A Vélib’ by any other name is just as good!

-The system is well developed, with a large number of stations and bikes available in Paris and its area:
+The Velib system is well developed, with a large number of stations and bikes available in Paris and the surrounding area.

 Click here to find your nearest Vélib’ station.

 Paris 2020: cycling capital of the world!